Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 1. Educational microscopes.
 They are also called school or children's.

 2. Digital microscopes.
-The main task of a digital microscope is not just to show an object in an enlarged form, but also to take a photo or shoot a video.
+The main task of a digital microscope is not just to show an object in an enlarged form, but also to take a photograph or shoot a video.

 3. Laboratory microscopes.
 The main task of a laboratory microscope is to conduct specific research in various fields of science, industry, and medicine.

-When we were looking for information about the history of microscopes, we found out on one of the sites that you can make your own microscope from a drop of water.
+When we were looking for information about the history of microscopes, we learned on one of the sites that you can make your own microscope from a drop of water.
 And then I decided to try to conduct an experiment to create such a microscope.
-A small microscope can be made from a drop of water.
+You can make a small microscope from a drop of water.
 To do this, you need to take thick paper, pierce a hole in it with a thick needle and carefully place a drop of water on it.
 The microscope is ready!
-Bring this drop to the newspaper - the letters have increased.
-How less drop, the greater the magnification.
-In the first microscope, invented by Leeuwenhoek, everything was done just like that, only the droplet was glass.
+Bring this droplet to the newspaper - the letters become larger.
+How less drop, the greater the increase.
+In the first microscope invented by Leeuwenhoek, everything was done exactly like this, only the droplet was glass.

-We found a book called "My first scientific experiments" and slightly complicated the model of the microscope.
+We found a book called “My First Scientific Experiments” and made the microscope model a little more complicated.
 For work I needed:

 1. Glass jar.